The Graduate: Music

 The film boosted the profile of folk-rock duo Simon & Garfunkel.
 Originally, Nichols and O'Steen used their existing songs like "The Sound of Silence" merely as a pacing device for the editing, until Nichols decided that substituting original music would not be effective, and decided to include them on the soundtrack, an unusual move at that time.

 According to a Variety article by Peter Bart in the May 15, 2005, issue, Lawrence Turman, his producer, then made a deal for Simon to write three new songs for the movie.
 By the time they had nearly finished editing the film, Simon had written only one new song.
 Nichols begged him for more, but Simon, who was touring constantly, told him he did not have the time.
 He did play a few notes of a new song he had been working on: "It's not for the movie...
 It's a song about times past — about Mrs. Roosevelt and Joe DiMaggio and stuff."
 Nichols advised Simon, "It's now about Mrs. Robinson, not Mrs. Roosevelt."

 Release

 The Graduate had a dual world premiere in New York City December 20, 1967, at the Coronet Theatre, and at the Lincoln Art Theatre on 57th Street.
 Its general release began on December 21, 1967.

+The film played extended exclusive engagements at a small number of theaters nationally.
+At the Esquire Theatre in Denver, The Graduate opened on December 22, 1967, and ran for 52 consecutive weeks, one of the longest exclusive engagements in the film's national rollout, matched only by the Four Star in Los Angeles, the Coronet in New York, and the Town in Seattle.

 Home media

 The Graduate was released on DVD by MGM Home Entertainment in 1999 and 2007.
 A Blu-ray release was first issued by 20th Century Fox Home Entertainment in 2009 and later by StudioCanal in 2010.
 A 4K digital restoration of the film was released by The Criterion Collection in 2016.
-It will be released on Ultra HD Blu-ray by StudioCanal in September 2025.
+It was released on Ultra HD Blu-ray by StudioCanal in September 2025.